by Tim Gaughan, 2018

 Although Chiles spent his later years living and working in the Chiles Valley, his name also appears north of Napa in the city of Davis.
 Chiles Road in Davis immortalizes Chiles name because Joseph Chiles was a business partner of Jerome C. Davis for whom the city of Davis was named, and Mary Chiles, Joseph’s daughter, eventually married Davis.

 While doing the research for this blog I stumbled across the fact that a book about Joseph Chiles’ life entitled Trail-Blazing Pioneer was written by Helen S. Giffen and was published in 1969.
 I found a copy of the book online and purchased it for the Historical Society.
-It is in the stacks at the Goodwin Library and fills in some holes about Chiles’ life because he did not keep a journal or write anything about himself during his long and eventful life.
+It is in the stacks at the Goodman Library and fills in some holes about Chiles’ life because he did not keep a journal or write anything about himself during his long and eventful life.

 Hines, Joyce.
 May 27, 2004.
 Joseph Chiles, 1843 emigrant.